PearlBrowser/home-page/README.md

-# home-page
+# Peckium
-The new homepage designed to look like Peck, a search engine made by Pearl developers.
+The newest search engine, designed for Pearl.